 Practical tools and techniques people working in health and social care can use to support people to understand information about their health.

-Why not take our health literacy quiz to see how much you know?
+Why not take our health literacy quizzes to see how much you know?

 Please contact us if you would like training or further information about health literacy.